beepbeep4/OffersAPI/README.md

 > Returns all offers which are active and not expired.

 #### /offers/create (POST)
 > Creates an offer, based on offer JSON supplied in the request body.
+E.g.:
 ```
 {
   "offerId" : 52,